 Berlin to Munich by train

 Berlin and Munich (München) are two of the most popular tourist destinations in Germany.
 Berlin, Germany’s biggest city, is well known for its arts and culture scene.
 It is home to over 170 museums, and the nightlife in Berlin is unbeatable.
 Munich is a beer lover’s paradise with more than 200 beer gardens and some of the world’s oldest breweries – be sure to visit the Hofbrauhaus in the center.
 Munich is also home to the world’s largest beer festival: Oktoberfest.
+Here is how to get from Berlin to Munich by train.

 How to get from Berlin to Munich by train